Anglo American plc: 1990–2010

 In 2007, Cynthia Carroll succeeded Tony Trahar, becoming the first non-South African and first female chief executive of Anglo American.
 The Mondi Group, a paper and packaging business, was also spun out in 2007.
 During the next two years, Anglo American opened a representative office in New Delhi, India, acquired control of the Michiquillay copper project in northern Peru and the MMX Minas-Rio and Amapa iron ore projects in Brazil, and later acquired stakes in the Pebble copper project in Alaska.

-Anglo American was also accused in 2007 of damaging environmental practices: in order to complete its planned Alaskan Pebble Mine in collaboration with Northern Dynasty Minerals, the company considered building a massive dam at the headwaters of the world's largest sockeye salmon fishery, which it would risk obliterating.
-Opponents also pointed to the use of cyanide, heavy metals, and acid mine drainage which can all have potentially devastating effects on the environment of the Bristol Bay area.
-Opponents of the Pebble Mine created Ballot Measure 4 to impose additional water quality standards on new large-scale mines in the state.
-However, in August 2007, Alaskans voted against the initiative.
+In 2007, Anglo American was criticized for a project that threatened to cause environmental damage.
+In order to complete the Alaskan Pebble Mine in collaboration with Northern Dynasty Minerals, it considered building a massive dam at the headwaters of the world's largest sockeye salmon fishery.
+Opponents claimed that cyanide, heavy metals and acid mine drainage could have devastating effects on the Bristol Bay area.
+Opponents of Pebble Mine created Ballot Measure 4 to impose more stringent water quality standards on new mines, but in August 2007, the initiative was rejected.
 As of September 2008, the Pebble Limited Partnership had not yet put forward a project proposal and was working to prepare a prefeasibility study for the project in the second half of 2009.
 The mine proposal would still need to undergo environmental studies and the permitting process, including being subject to state and federal water protections.
 In December 2013, Anglo American withdrew from the Pebble Limited Partnership.